apache/thrift/CONTRIBUTING.md

 ## How to contribute (Rust implementation)

  1. We rely on unstable features, so use nightly.
 We update on as-needed basis, so if you find breakages submit fixes as a separate PR
- 2. Our first priority is to complete the client side and submit it to the Thrift main line
+ 1. Our first priority is to complete the client side and submit it to the Thrift main line
- 3. If you want to add a feature not yet covered in the issue list, open an issue in [Rust Thrift project](https://github.com/maximg/thrift/) describing the feature and the suggested solution
+ 1. If you want to add a feature not yet covered in the issue list, open an issue in [Rust Thrift project](https://github.com/maximg/thrift/) describing the feature and the suggested solution
+ 1. Generated files in the tutorial section help us to track the progress and changes in the generated code, please do not remove them - we will delete them before merging to Thrift main line
- 4. For the rest follow the guidelines for the Thrift project, see below
+ 1. For the rest follow the guidelines for the Thrift project, see below

 ## How to contribute (Thrift project)